By Stephen Gjertson

 In 1839, a year after returning to Paris, Flandrin received a commission to paint the Chapel of Saint John in the Church of Saint-Séverin.
 The commission was secured by his friend, the sculptor and medal engraver Jacques-Édouard Gatteaux, who had won the Prix-de-Rome in 1809.
 Flandrin was to do the work speedily and for little remuneration.
 No doubt his mind was filled with memories of the great works he had seen during his years in Italy and, like all fledgling artists of talent, he was eager to put his years of study and training to the test.
 At the end of December, Flandrin describes the problems encountered in the work to his brother, Auguste: “My cartoons occupy me greatly with all the necessary study for them, to say nothing of all the painters and masons one has to direct.
 All this too in about five hours’ daylight, and such daylight too!
 Paris is a gutter-a very swamp-through which one must paddle to pay visits, and comply with the exigencies of this ridiculous world.
 (Dear Rome, where art thou?)”
 He laments the time spent working with the authorities in charge of the project and mentions his financial worries, for “they will advance me nothing for the Chapel until the cartoons are done, and even then the money paid in will be swallowed up at once by the work-people, who are already putting in their claims.”

 From his earliest days as a student Flandrin had been afflicted by poor health.
 Both in Paris and in Rome he repeatedly suffered from rheumatism and fevers that left him exhausted and unable to work.
 After his student years he was seldom in good health.
 The cold, damp environment of the churches in which he labored aggravated his rheumatic condition.
-His poor health was abetted by the physically demanding nature of the decorator’s art and he was often unable to work for varying lengths of time.
+His poor health was abetted by the physically demanding nature of the decorator’s art, and he was often unable to work for varying lengths of time.
 Flandrin’s eyes also troubled him.
 He had always been subject to a squint, for which he underwent surgery in 1840.
 The surgery was ineffective, his squint remained, and he suffered almost total loss of sight in his right eye, a condition that plagued him for the rest of his life.
-As he aged, dark days working in gloomy churches strained his already weak eyes, forcing him to periodically interrupt his work in order to recover.
+As he aged, dark days working in gloomy churches strained his already weak eyes, forcing him to periodically interrupt his work to recover.

 After almost two years of labor the chapel was opened to the public in April of 1841, and Flandrin’s work engendered great admiration.
 The four paintings, rather Raphaelesque in nature, are seminal works in Flandrin’s stylistic development as a decorator.
 They reveal the conscientious effort of a serious young artist to treat his noble themes with the utmost sincerity within the context of the historical tradition in which he had so recently been immersed.
 The calm and dignified simplicity and severity of these works embody, in seminal form, the essentials of the hieratic style and bridge the gap between his student work and the more mature works which were to follow.
 When I saw them in 1974 the church was dark and wet and the paintings were in very poor condition.
 This can be seen in the photographs.
 They were cleaned and restored in 1983-84.
 The figures in the Last Supper are distinguished in every way.
 The pencil studies for this work exhibit Flandrin’s strength as a draftsman in the tradition of his master.
 The subject is reduced to its essentials and the figures, unlike those in Leonardo’s famous work, are calm and immobile conveying, to those who embraced hieratic principles, the formal qualities signifying eternity.
 John, portrayed leaning on Christ’s bosom, is a particularly touching figure.